2026 Legislative Agenda: Get Involved!

 Health Care Legislation

-• Enhance the student loan repayment program for health care workers: House Bill 66.
-We are advocating for House Bill 66 to make New Mexico’s student loan repayment program the best in the nation.
-The bill would increase the maximum amount that doctors are eligible for from $75,000 over three years to $300,000 over four years.
-It would also appropriate $25 million for loan repayment, with 50% earmarked for doctors and 50% for other health care workers.
+- Enhance the student loan repayment program for health care workers: House Bill 66 and Senate Bills 14 and 11.
+House Bill 66 and Senate Bills 14 and 11 would make New Mexico’s student loan repayment program for health care workers among the most generous in the nation.
+The bills would increase the maximum amount that doctors are eligible for from $75,000 over three years to $300,000 over four years.
+They would also increase the funding available for this program from $15 million to $25 million annually.
 Read more about this reform and email your legislators and the governor to urge them to pass it!

 Education Reform Legislation